mirkokiefer/aws-lib/README.md

 It includes specific clients for the EC2 and Product Advertising API but is designed to be easily extendable.

+Thanks to Richard Roger's contribution, the library now has support for SimpleDB, as well.
+Have a look at his tests for some examples.

 All responses are parsed to JSON.

 Some simple usage examples: